Tracis-Wang/learngit/readme.txt

-git is a
+git is a distributed
-git is free
+git is free software